reelmatt/csci97/asn4/README.md

 where `<test script file(s)>` is the name of a test script file or files.
 To simplify the test files, for assignment 4 I re-wrote my TestDriver to accept multiple test files to run in sequence.
 This allows for functionality to be broken up among several files, one for each service.
+Comments describing each file, and the tests, can be found within the files.
 My test run outputs can be found in the root level, with ".out" appended to the file name.
 As per post @67 on Piazza, the TestDriver passes both the input and formatted output data to stdout and into the resulting file.

-To obtain the results for "authentication.script.out", the following command was run:

-java -cp . com.cscie97.store.test.TestDriver authentication.script

 To simulate Permissions with the Store Controller and Model Services, and to obtain the results for "store24.out", the following command was run:

-java -cp . com.cscie97.store.test.TestDriver authentication.script ledger.script store.script controller.script
+java -cp . com.cscie97.store.test.TestDriver store.script authentication.script ledger.script controller.script

 For error testing, and to obtain the results for "errors.script.out", the following command was run: